tmpfs/async-validate/doc/readme/usage.md

 ## Usage

-Basic usage involves defining a descriptor, assigning it to a schema and passing the object to be validated and a callback function to the `validate` method of the schema:
+Usage involves defining a descriptor, assigning it to a schema and passing the object to be validated and a callback function to `validate()`: